yashsm01/nft_create_sahre/README.md

-# Solana NFT Project with Metaplex
+# Solana NFT Platform with Fractionalization

-A comprehensive, well-architected TypeScript project for creating, managing, and updating NFTs on Solana using the Metaplex Token Metadata program and Umi framework.
+A **complete, production-ready** TypeScript platform for creating, managing, fractionalizing, and distributing NFTs on Solana.
+Built with Metaplex Token Metadata, Umi framework, and SPL Token program.

+**Status**: ✅ **FULLY TESTED & OPERATIONAL** on Solana Devnet

 ## 🏗️ Architecture